gemfire/gemfire-examples/feature-examples/jdbc/README.md

 This will start the locator and two servers.
 And create `Parent` region, data source and JDBC mapping.

-6. Create data source and map the VMware GemFire region and MySQL table.
+6. Create data source and map the Tanzu GemFire region and MySQL table.

 ```
 gfsh